ET Speaks From Home

 Chinese Hungry Ghost Festival culture

-This year 2014, the first day of the festival was on 27th July (1st day of the seventh month) and the last day of the seventh month was on 24th August.
-The fifteenth day of the seventh month in the lunar calendar is called Ghost Day which fell on the 10th August.
+In 2014, the first day of the Hungry Ghost Festival fell on 27th July, which marked the beginning of the seventh lunar month.
+The last day of the month was on 24th August.
+The fifteenth day of the seventh lunar month, known as Ghost Day, fell on 10th August.

-My uncle who lives in Singapore, visited some popular Getai sites (in Ang Mo Kio, Serangoon Central and Potong Pasir) and took the time to take some photos to share with my readers.
+My uncle, who lives in Singapore, visited several popular Getai locations in Ang Mo Kio, Serangoon Central, and Potong Pasir.
+He kindly took the time to capture some wonderful photos to share with my readers.

 Chinese Hungry Ghost Festival joss sticks